docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/Python/building/_index.md

 `helloworld:2` is the format that allows to specify the image name and assign a tag/version to it separated by `:`.

-## Example Go Application
+## Example Python Application

-Create a `app.py` file with the following content:
+Create a file `app.py` file with the following content:
 {{< codenew file="/Python/simple-app/app.py" >}}

+The above file needs python flask to run.
+Add flask to requirements.txt file

+{{< codenew file="/Python/simple-app/requirements.txt" >}}

 Now that we have our server, let’s set about writing our Dockerfile and construct a container in which our Go application will live.

 Create Dockerfile with following content:
 {{< codenew file="/Python/simple-app/Dockerfile" >}}

-Now that we have defined everything we need for our Go application to run in our Dockerfile we can now build an image using this file.
+Now that we have defined everything we need for our Python application to run in our Dockerfile we can now build an image using this file.
 In order to do that, we’ll need to run the following command:

 ```
 $ docker build -t my-python-app .